emmdim/Poxy/README.md

+Poxy
+====

+A proxy for POX OpenFlow controller

-POX is a network controller written in Python.
+POX is an OpenFlow controller written in Python.

 Poxy is proxy service on top of POX that simulates gives that forwards the local switch connections also to a remote controller